CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 (with concepts like a "crumple zone" possibly involving the nearest human/NPI etc).

-So it turns out that we might use that little inventor-AI detour to hammer these points- notwithstanding all other legal issues mentioned in our conversations (a kind of Logical Möbius Strip comes to mind about how we're supposed to frame and structure these issues, that might come back to haunt us in the design of AALEs as long as related legal systems do not evolve accordingly).
+So it turns out that we might use that little inventor-AI detour to hammer these points- notwithstanding all other legal issues mentioned in our conversations.

+(a kind of _Legal Möbius Strip_ comes to mind about how we're supposed to frame and structure these issues, that might come back to haunt us in the design of AALEs as long as related legal systems do not evolve accordingly.)

 Furthermore, we did put forward in previous sessions that our AALE design might want to include modalities where the AALE should be well-engineered (with AAS from advanced BPM systems to AI/ML etc.),